eisenjulian/nlp_estimator_tutorial/blog.md

 logits = tf.layers.dense(inputs=dropout_hidden, units=1)
 ```

 Finally we will use a `Head` to simplify the writing of our last part of the `model_fn`.
 The head already knows how to compute predictions, loss, train_op, metrics and export outputs, and can be reused across models.
-This is also used on the canned estimators, so we get the benefit a uniform evaluation function across all of our models.
-We will use `_binary_logistic_head_with_sigmoid_cross_entropy_loss`, which is a head for single label binary classification that uses `sigmoid_cross_entropy_with_logits` loss.
+This is also used in the pre-made estimators and provides us with the benefit of a uniform evaluation function across all of our models.
+We will use `_binary_logistic_head_with_sigmoid_cross_entropy_loss`, which is a head for single label binary classification that uses `sigmoid_cross_entropy_with_logits` as the loss function under the hood.

 ```python
 head = head_lib._binary_logistic_head_with_sigmoid_cross_entropy_loss()